What Our Clients Say

 Do you offer Puppy Training Classes?

-Yes, all of our courses come with private in-home dog training lessons.
+Yes, we offer our puppy training classes all across the Denver area. come with private in-home dog training lessons.
 Whether you’re seeking puppy training or dog training, there’s no need to drive anywhere or deal with the over-crowded classrooms anymore!
 Dogs learn much better when they’re able to focus and practice in their own home.
-Our trainers are able to personalize your lessons and produce faster results for long-lasting behavior.
+Because these are private lessons, our trainers are also able to personalize your lessons which makes us able to produce faster results with long-lasting positive behavior.

-What is included in your puppy training course?
+What is included in your puppy training classes?

 Dog Training in Denver

-Yes, our Essentials Course covers all of the crucial obedience training your dog will need to learn.
-Our dog obedience training is rated one of the best in Denver.
-You can see all of the training included in our courses here.
+Yes, our private dog training classes are offered all over the Denver - Metro area.
+Our trainers service most areas within a 45 minutes radius of Denver.
+To check if we service your location, visit our Serviced Areas page.
+Our dog training classes cover all of the crucial obedience training your dog will need to learn if they are newly adopted or just new to formal training in general.
+Our dog training is rated as one of the best in Denver.
+You can see all of the training included in our classes here.

-Would you recommend a dog training class for my older dog?
+Would you recommend dog training classes for my older dog?

-Since all of our training classes are private it does not matter the age, breed, sex, or behavior of your dog.
+Since all of our training classes are private, it does not matter the age, breed, sex, or behavior of your dog.
 Every dog has their own individual needs and having a private trainer means we can adjust our program to best help you and your dog.
-For newly adopted puppies and dogs, we recommend one of our Essentials Courses.
-This will cover all of the important obedience commands and skills you'll want your new dog to have.
+For newly adopted puppies and dogs, we recommend one of our Obedience Training 1 - on - 1 Course.
+This will include all of the important commands, behaviors, and skills you'll want your new dog to have.

 What if my dog has already had obedience training?